fouric/canebreak/README.md

-# canebreak
+# what canebreak?

 canebreak is a tool that converts an s-expression syntax form of assembly to the standard GNU form of ARM assembly.
-Add it to your `quicklisp/local-projects` directory, install [fouriclib](https://github.com/fouric/fouriclib), `(ql:quickload :canebreak)`, then just `(canebreak #p"/path/to/input/file" #p"/path/to/output/file")`
+Add it to your `quicklisp/local-projects` directory, install [cl-fouric](https://github.com/fouric/cl-fouric), `(ql:quickload :canebreak)`, then just `(canebreak #p"/path/to/input/file" #p"/path/to/output/file")`

+# why canebreak?

+Right now there is absolutely no reason to use canebreak for anything.
+For that matter, you *cannot* use canebreak for anything, as it is completely nonfunctional.

+However, I would like to convince you that canebreak is worth watching and/or contributing to.
+I will attempt to do so by claiming that I am extremely interested in building an *ergonomic*, *expressive* high-level language-like syntax over assembly through the development of a series of *transparent layers* (= easy to understand and modify) which are translated to each other through a micropass-like "compiler" tool.
+Furthermore, I claim that I am motivated to actually invest effort into canebreak, because of my interest in both expressive, powerful, high-level languages and electrical engineering/hardware/low-level programming - and so, *eventually* I will invest some nontrivial effort into canebreak, and make it usable and perhaps even *useful* for you, the reader of this document.

+As an aside: why not a different tool than canebreak that does the same thing?
+Well, I don't know of any other Lisp layers over assembly - contact me if you do.

-# Example
+# how canebreak?

 Input: